lucee/lucee-docs/docs/03.reference/02.tags/document/_attributes/scale.md

-define a scale factor as a percentage. this option is used to reduce the size of the HTML output so that it fits on that paper. define a number less than 100.
+Define a scale factor as a percentage.
+This option is used to reduce the size of the HTML output so that it fits on that paper.
+Define a number less than 100.